 Sometimes your cat’s behaviour is a cause for concern and this is when you’ll want to give your vet a call.
 Some things to look out for (and ways to help your cat and her kittens) include:

-Your cat will need lots of the right nutrients to keep her and her kittens healthy and strong.
-As she’s supporting her kittens while they are still nursing, she’ll need a food that’s higher in calories, fat, protein and is easy to digest.
+Your cat will need an abundance of the right nutrients to keep her and her kittens healthy and strong.
+As she’s supporting her kittens while they are still nursing, she’ll need food that’s higher in calories, fat and protein.
+It should also be easy to digest.

-At first, it’s usually best to avoid touching your cat’s newborn kittens if you can.
-She will be very protective over them and might not want you touching, so it’s best to respect her space unless something is wrong.
+At first, it’s best to avoid touching your cat’s newborn kittens if you can.
+She will be very protective over them and might not want you touching them, so it’s best to respect her space unless something is wrong.
 Sometimes, handling newborns too much can cause their mother to reject them.

 After a couple of weeks, if your cat is happy for you to do so, you might be able to gently stroke the new kittens.
 It’s important to start socialising the kittens from week two and some of this will involve handling them.